 Depending on the city you live in, there may be entire worlds waiting for you and your significant other to explore.

 Always stay up to date on the free events that are happening in or around your city.
 Don’t be afraid to explore things that you have otherwise never experienced before.
 This is a wonderful way for you and your partner to discover new things and see what you like (or don’t like!).

-Where a concert ticket could cost upwards of $200 for the both of you, there may be a local show that will be much more intimate and just as fun.
-No matter either of your tastes in music or the size of the city you live in, there are always local venues looking to gain more support that can benefit just from your willingness to be there.
+Where a concert ticket could cost upwards of $200 for both of you, there may be a local show that will be much more intimate and just as fun.
+No matter either your tastes in music or the size of the city you live in, there are always local venues looking to gain more support that can benefit just from your willingness to be there.

-Although a museum might not be your first choice, they can actually be a fun bonding experience.
-Whether you’re interested in natural history or an art exhibition, there is a good chance that your city is home to a museum or show that offers free admission during at some time during the week.
+Although a museum might not be your first choice, it can actually be a fun bonding experience.
+Whether you’re interested in natural history or an art exhibition, there is a good chance that your city is home to a museum or show that offers free admission at some time during the week.
 It’s a fun way to explore the rich history of your city or making judgment calls on pieces of art together.